pactus-project/pactus.org/docs/guide/run-testnet.md

 ## TestNet Version 4:

-Currently, we are running testNet version 4 with 15 validators.
-The goal is to test the sortition algorithm and reward distribution in real situations.
+TestNet version 4 was launched with 15 validators.
+The goal was testing the sortition algorithm and reward distribution in the real situations.
 In this table you can see the statistics after 100,000 blocks:

 | Validator    | Stake  | Stake % | Reward | Reward % |